cse264/final-project-f24-mfd223/README.md

 * Make sure that view is installed by checking with 'vue --version'
 * If it is not installed, install it with 'npm install -g @vue/cli'
+* Get API key for the .env file in order to be able to fetch data from API
 * Start the application from the vue directory with 'npm run serve'
 * The backend is stored in a separate branch called 'Rico' (he handled the backend)
 * To start the backend, use 'mvn spring-boot:run' from the 'spring-backend' directory